-The oriC is the third autonomously replicating sequence to be localized in the S. meliloti genome.
-Margolin and Long (1993) isolated the first autonomously replicating sequence from S. meliloti and it was located on A library was made of EcoRI or the pSymB megaplasmid.
-HindIII-cleaved total genomic DNA cloned into a derivative of pBR322, pZC9.
+third autonomously replicating oriC is the sequence to be localized in the S. meliloti genome.
+Margolin and Long (1993) isolated the first autonomously replicating sequence from S. meliloti and it was located on the pSymB megaplasmid.
+A library was made of EcoRI or HindIII-cleaved total genomic DNA cloned into a derivative of pBR322, pZC9.
 The library was transferred into an S. meliloti recombination-deficient recA strain.
-Autonomously replicating plasmid DNA from the transconjugants was mated back coli plasmids into Ε. and analyzed were by restriction.
-Plasmid DNA was also prepared from the transconjugants (undetectable on EtBr stained agarose gels) and used to transform E. coli.
-The smallest fragment capable of supporting autonomous replication was 0.8 kb and origins from the S. meliloti genome should have detected a 3.5 representing the chromosome kb EcoRI ARS origin.
+Autonomously replicating plasmid DNA from the transconjugants was mated into E. coli and plasmids were analyzed back Plasmid DNA was also prepared from the restriction. transconjugants (undetectable on EtBr stained agarose gels) and used to transform E. coli.
+The smallest fragment capable of supporting autonomous replication was 0.8 kb and contained three putative DnaA boxes.
+A southern blot using the minimal 0.8 kb ARS to probe transconjugant total DNA revealed similar intensities ofthe autonomously replicating plasmid and pSymB signals suggesting that minipSymB was under the same copy number control as resident megaplasmid.
+The ARS was transductionally mapped to approximately 12 kb from the $\Omega5007$ insertion.
+This was an unexpected finding considering that this region can be deleted from the megaplasmid (Charles and Finan, 1991).
+This ARS could only replicate in A. tumefaciens strains that harboured the pSymB megaplasmid suggesting a trans acting factor is required for the autonomous replication ability of this sequence (Margolin and Long, 1993).
+To extend this observation we have only ever detected S. meliloti transconjugants when this sequence (cloned onto a suicide plasmid) is transferred into strains that contain this homologous sequence on pSymB.
+We have never detected transconjugants in S. meliloti strains in which the region coding for this apparent ARS has been deleted (MacLellan, 2004) suggesting that a trans acting factor encoded outside the 0.8 kb sequence is required for replication or that a homologous sequence is required for a recombination event.
+The strategy employed by Margolin and Long (1993) to detect origins from the S. meliloti genome should have detected a 3.5 kb EcoRI ARS representing the chromosome origin.
 However, it is likely that because of the six days required for small transconjugant colonies to form when oriC plasmids are transferred into S. meliloti, the chromosome origin was missed in this screen.

-The second autonomously replicating sequence reported for S. meliloti was also located on the pSymB megaplasmid.
-A 60 kb segment of the megaplasmid was a plasmid in E. coli using oriT-directed rescued as recombination (Chain et al., 2000).
+The second autonomously replicating reported for S. meliloti was also located on the pSymB A 60 kb segment of the megaplasmid was megaplasmid. as a plasmid in E. coli using oriT-directed rescued recombination (Chain et al., 2000).
 The repABC genes were present within this 60 kb segment of pSymB.
 RepA and RepB are likely involved in plasmid partitioning and RepC is presumed to play a role in the replication initiation reaction at the pSymB origin of replication.
 This 60 kb was further subcloned revealing that only repC and part of repB is required for autonomous replication of the suicide plasmid pUCP30T in A. tumefaciens.